sarahfieg04/Asana_API.Maui-/README.md

-Asana3_API.Maui - MAUI Task and Project Mangament Application Asana3 is a .NET MAUI application which allows users to manage projects and their ToDo task.
+Asana3_API.Maui - MAUI Task and Project Management Application Asana3 is a .NET MAUI application which allows users to manage projects and their ToDo task.
 This application communicates with a local API using HTTP request and then displays data through an MVVM architecture